andrewwardmt/brightcove-pending-intent-mre/README.md

 * Long tap -> widgets
 * Place Brightcove Repro > Brightcove Repro widget
 * Close all instances of the app in Recents
-* Tap "Tap me" button.
+* Tap "Tap me" button on the widget
 * Look at recents.
 There will be two Brightcove Repro tasks - first black, second with correct activity

 Downgrading to 8.1.1 or removing the MainActivity from the TaskStackBuilder both 'fix' this issue.